Schaghticoke people

 The Schaghticoke (/ˈskætɪkoʊk/ SKAT-i-kohk or /ˈskætɪkʊk/ SKAT-i-kuuk) are a Native American tribe of the Eastern Woodlands who historically consisted of Mahican, Potatuck, Weantinock, Tunxis, Podunk, and their descendants, peoples Indigenous to what is now New York, Connecticut, and Massachusetts.
 The remnant tribes amalgamated in the area near the Connecticut-New York border after many losses, including the sale of some Schaghticoke and members of neighboring tribes into slavery in the Caribbean in the 1600s.

 A Schaghticoke reservation, granted in 1736 by the General Assembly of the Colony of Connecticut, is one of the oldest in the United States.
 In 1740, shortly after the reservation was granted, approximately 500 Schaghticoke lived on it.
 After sales by state agents, the Schaghticoke hold less than a fifth of the original reserve with a 400 acre reservation.
 It is located near the New York border within the boundaries of Kent in Litchfield County, to the west of the Housatonic River.
 The land is held in trust by the state for the Schaghticoke Tribal Nation.

 In 1986, the tribe split.
 One group maintained the name Schaghticoke Indian Tribe (SIT), and the other identifies as the Schaghticoke Tribal Nation (STN).
 The Schaghticoke people have a long history of political relationships with both the former colony of Connecticut and the state.
 Most of the members live off the reservation in and near Kent.
 In 2004, the STN was the fourth tribe in Connecticut to gain federal recognition.
 But in 2005, after strong opposition from the state and several local governments as well as one landowner, several Schaghticoke individuals and the SIT, U.S. Bureau of Indian Affairs (BIA) reversed its decision, revoking recognition.
 The Schaghticoke Tribal Nation was among three state-recognized Connecticut tribes (along with the Eastern Pequot Tribal Nation and the Golden Hill Paugussett Indian Nation) who were denied under the Bush administration, which had concerns about casinos being opened by tribes.

 The Schaghticoke filed a land claims action, seeking restoration of a total of 2100 acre.
 Most of the land in question is undeveloped.
-It is owned by the Kent School, Connecticut Light & Power, a few private landowners, and the federal government.
+It is owned by Kent School, Connecticut Light & Power, a few private landowners, and the federal government.
 Following the Bureau of Indian Affairs' re-determined negative decision and resultant reversal of the STN's federal acknowledgment, the U.S. District Court dismissed the land claim case in 2010.
 "In ruling on the cross-motions for summary judgment, the court concluded that the BIA's final determination was 'reasonable based on the evidence before it,' and that the STN failed to satisfy the criteria of 'community' and 'political influence or authority' because a substantial portion of the Schaghticoke refused to be enrolled as members of the STN."
 The tribe appealed the court's decision to the 2nd Circuit Court of Appeals in late February 2010, where the lower court's decision was affirmed.
 STN took its case to the Supreme Court of the United States, which in October 2010 denied to review the appellate decision.